 Discuss with children how they feel about the artwork in book, and ask how they would illustrate their own book.

-Allows children to explore city life and how it is the same or different from their lives.
+Allows children to explore city life and how it is the same

 Note that Peter is African-American and ask children if Peter's ethnicity makes any difference to their enjoyment or reaction to the book.